Initial immunosuppressive therapy in granulomatosis with polyangiitis and microscopic polyangiitis

 In January 2011, the Boards of Directors of the American College of Rheumatology (ACR), the American Society of Nephrology (ASN), and the European League Against Rheumatism (EULAR) recommended that the name "Wegener's granulomatosis" be changed to "granulomatosis with polyangiitis," abbreviated as GPA [1-3].
 This change reflects a plan to gradually shift from honorific eponyms to a disease-descriptive or etiology-based nomenclature.

-The initial immunosuppressive therapy of GPA and MPA will be reviewed here.
+The initial immunosuppressive therapy of GPA and MPA will be reviewed here (algorithm 1).
 Maintenance immunosuppressive therapy following induction of remission, the treatment of cyclophosphamide-resistant or relapsing disease, the clinical manifestations and diagnosis of these disorders, and patient and renal outcomes are discussed elsewhere.
 (See "Maintenance immunosuppressive therapy in granulomatosis with polyangiitis and microscopic polyangiitis" and "Treatment-resistant granulomatosis with polyangiitis and microscopic polyangiitis" and "Identification and management of relapsing disease in granulomatosis with polyangiitis and microscopic polyangiitis" and "Clinical manifestations and diagnosis of granulomatosis with polyangiitis and microscopic polyangiitis" and "Prognosis in granulomatosis with polyangiitis and microscopic polyangiitis, and management of those who develop end-stage renal disease".)

 - Falk RJ, Gross WL, Guillevin L, et al. Granulomatosis with polyangiitis (Wegener's): an alternative name for Wegener's granulomatosis.
 Arthritis Rheum 2011; 63:863.